mckennalab/SingleCellLineage/README.md

 # Output

 The example script creates a number of files in the output directory.
-This location is specified in the tear_sheet, see /app/sc_GESTALT/tear_sheet_examples/basic_example.txt which is a parameter to the script.
+This location is specified in the input sample spreadsheet, in the *output.dir* column.
+See our example spreadsheet used in the script here: /app/sc_GESTALT/tear_sheet_examples/basic_example.txt.

 Within the the base output directory will be a *trees* directory, and a directory for each run.
 In the example case, our run is called **testrun**, and our sample is called *dome_4_1X* The important outputs include:

 * **dome_4_1X.stats** contains the collapsed reads and the event calls per target site
 * **dome_4_1X.umiCounts** information about what UMIs were seen, and if there were enough reads for an individual UMI to call it 'successfully captured'